edubart/lpegrex/README.md

 The goal of this library is to extended the LPeg
 [re module](http://www.inf.puc-rio.br/~roberto/lpeg/re.html)
-with some minor extensions to make easy parsing a whole programming language grammar to an abstract syntax tree using a single, simple, compact and clear PEG grammar.
+with some minor additions to make easy parsing a whole programming language grammar to an abstract syntax tree using a single, simple, compact and clear PEG grammar.

-For instance is in the goal of the project parsing the complete Lua 5.4 syntax into an abstract syntax tree under 100 lines of clear PEG grammar with an output suitable to use in compilers.
+For instance is in the goal of the project parsing the complete Lua 5.4 syntax into an abstract syntax tree under 100 lines of clear PEG grammar with an output suitable to be used analyzed by a compiler.

 The new extensions should not break any existing `re` syntax.